ApiLogicServer/Docs/docs/Sample-Integration.md

 ### UI App Dev

-APIs are of course required.
+UI apps depend, of course, on APIs.
 While these can be custom, the sheer number of such requests places a burden on the server team.
-As for ad hoc integrations, a better approach is self-server APIs.
+As for ad hoc integrations, a better approach is self-serve APIs.

-In many systems, basic Admin UI apps can be automated to address requirements when the UI needs are minimal.
+In many systems, basic *"Admin"* UI apps can be automated, to address requirements when the UI needs are minimal.

 &nbsp;

-### Shared Logic
+### Logic: Shared, Declarative

 A proper architecture must consider where to place business logic (check credit, reorder products).
 Such multi-table logic often consitutes nearly half the development effort.